 - Lemon Squeezer: One of the easiest ways to juice fresh lemons is to use a lemon squeezer.
 Great for lemons and limes, getting every last drop of juice is much (much!) easier with a lemon squeezer.

 - Reamer: A fruit reamer is also a great tool for juicing citrus, however does require a bit more elbow grease than the squeezer.

-After making this Boozy Blackberry Lemonade you will have a fair amount of fresh lemon rinds left behind.
+After making this lemonade you will have a fair amount of fresh lemon rinds left behind.
 But wait, don’t throw them away!
 There are many ways to use fresh lemon rinds in the kitchen, including: